 - Marks: Assured Forwarding (AF)4x, AF3x, AF2x, CS3, CS2, TOS4, TOS1

-The Zoom app marks the traffic by default, but it marks audio with CS7 (decimal value 65) and video with CS5 (decimal value 40), so both types of traffic wind up in the highest priority tier.
+The Zoom app marks the traffic by default, but it marks audio with CS7 (decimal value 56) and video with CS5 (decimal value 40), so both types of traffic wind up in the highest priority tier.
 This might be fine, but if the audio quality is being impacted by the video, or the video has low resolution (because latency-sensitive tier is limited in terms of percentage of the bandwidth it can chew up), then it is best to tell the Zoom service and App to use AF33 (30) for the video so it lands in the Video tier, which is allowed a higher percentage of bandwidth.
 So set video for a value of 30 in the Zoom UI.
+See the section below for screenshots from the Zoom web Interface.

 Important Note: In Zoom accounts with a master account and many sub-accounts, that the master account holder will need to turn on DSCP in Zoom as it is disabled by default.